 This manual should be considered a permanent part of the motorcycle and should remain if it is resold.
 This manual contains the latest product information available before printing.
-Crossfire Motorcycles reserves the right to make changes at any time without notice and without incurring any obligation.
+Crossfire Motorcycles reserves the right to make changes at any time without notice.
 No part of this publication may be reproduced without written permission.